geometric-intelligence/ece594n/hw_papers/README.md

 ## Grading Criteria

-- The presentation of the equivariant, geometric or topological concepts is precise and intuitive (30%).
+- The presentation of the equivariant, geometric or topological concepts is precise and intuitive.
 - The presentation in class is clear, the slides are clean, the paper has been understood.
-(50%)
-- The code style is clean: it passes the GitHub Actions' **Linting** and it is properly documented (10%).
+- The code style is clean: it passes the GitHub Actions' **Linting** and it is properly documented.
-- The code runs: it passes the GitHub Actions' **Testing** (10%).
+- The code runs.